r-near/nearc/README.md

 External Python package are supported as long as they don't require native compiled code to work. `near-py-tool` will download any packages referenced via `pyproject.toml` and will try to compile them into the WASM binary alongside the main `contract.py` file.

+Unneeded modules from the MicroPython stdlib can be excluded from the build by adding the following section to `pyproject.toml`:
+    [tool.near-py-tool]
+    exclude-micropython-stdlib-packages = [...]

 NEAR ABI support
 ----------------

-Currenly a minimal version of NEAR WASM ABI is implemented via `near` module:
+Everything from https://github.com/near/near-sdk-rs/blob/master/near-sys/src/lib.rs should be available via `near` module, for example:

-- `near.input(index)` retrieves the specified contract input as `bytes`
+- `near.input()` retrieves contract input as `bytes`
 - `near.value_return(value)` returns a value (`str` or `bytes`) from the contract
 - `near.log_utf8(message)` logs a message (`str`)